Edthev/Learning-ChromeExtensions/README.md

+#Learning Chrome Extensions
-This is a repo of my journey learning how to build a chrome extension following the chrome tutorials and putting my own spin on things
+This is a repo of my journey learning how to build a chrome extension following the chrome and youtube tutorials while still putting my own spin on things